The 7 Elements of Design Innovation™

 The Practice of User Centered Business Design

-For a new innovation to succeed, it has to be Desirable (wanted by users), Possible (technically and practically feasible), and Viable (able to support a company’s long-term business goals).
-However, in our nearly twenty years of innovation consulting for some of the world’s largest brands, we’ve learned it’s critical to understand, explore, and prioritize the overlaps between these three lenses to successfully innovate.
+For design innovation to succeed, it has to be Desirable, Possible and Viable.
+Desirable – wanted by users.
+Possible – technically feasible.
+Viable – able to support future business goals.
+We’ve been doing innovation consulting for more than 20 years.
+We’ve learned that it’s critical to understand, explore, and prioritize the overlaps between these three lenses to successfully innovate.

-We call this the 7 Elements of Design Innovation™, a tool to ensure that every new human-centered offering is fully integrated into an organization’s overall business strategy.
+We call this the 7 Elements of Design Innovation™.
+It’s a tool to ensure that every new design innovation, or human-centered offering, is integrated into business strategy.

 The Key to Successful Innovation: Systemic Thinking